afragen/git-updater/README.md

 ## Description

-This plugin was designed to simply update any GitHub hosted WordPress plugin or theme.
+This plugin was originally designed to simply update any GitHub hosted WordPress plugin or theme.
 Your plugin or theme **must** contain a header in the style.css header or in the plugin's header denoting the location on GitHub.
 The format is as follows.

     GitHub Plugin URI: afragen/git-updater
     GitHub Plugin URI: https://github.com/afragen/git-updater